NicolasKeita/R-type-video-game/README.md

 Want to play ?
 You will find executables in the bin folder.
 Run the server then the client (let the server open).

-You can configurate the network by adding parameters, e.g :
+You can configure the network by adding parameters, e.g :
  1) ```$ ./r-type_server 42424```

  2) ```$ ./r-type_client 0.0.0.0 42424```